bensalahhoussam/model_compression_img_seg/README.md

 ## Dataset

-Indian Driving Dataset (IDD) is for autonomous driving research in Indian traffic It contains 27 classes, many are underrepresented Original image size: 1920x1080,reduced to 256x256 for training,that will lose fine details,especially for small objects
+Indian Driving Dataset (IDD) is for autonomous driving research in Indian traffic,it contains 27 classes, many are underrepresented.

+Original image size: 1920x1080,reduced to 256x256 for training,that will lose fine details,especially for small objects.

 Link: https://www.kaggle.com/datasets/sovitrath/indian-driving-dataset-segmentation-part-2/data